 The College of Chiropractors of Alberta is responsible for the protection of the public and oversees the registration and continued competency of members within the legislative framework of the Health Professions Act.
 The College reached a milestone in January 2022 with the registration of its 1200th chiropractor.

-The CCOA’s regulatory role of protecting the public and patients in accordance with the Health Professions Act
+The CCOA’s regulatory role of protecting the public and patients is in accordance with the Health Professions Act

 - registering Doctors of Chiropractic in Alberta